-We may need to raise additional debt or equity capital.
+Our liquidity needs may require us to raise additional capital through debt or equity financings.

-We have depended primarily on cash flow from our operations and borrowings from our Credit Facility to fund our business and execute on our growth strategy.
-From time to time, we may be required to seek additional equity or debt financing in order to fund capital expenditures or to provide additional working capital for our business, or to fund the execution of our growth strategy.
+We depend upon cash flow from our operations and borrowings from our Credit Facility to fund our business and execute on our growth strategy.
+In the absence of sufficient cash flow from operations, available cash and available borrowing capacity under our Credit Facility, we may be unable to meet our liquidity needs.
+In that event, we may be required to seek additional equity or debt financing in order to fund capital expenditures, to provide additional working capital for our business or to fund the execution of our growth strategy.
 In addition, changes in economic conditions, or market conditions requiring a shift in our business model could result in our need for additional debt or equity financing.
 We cannot predict the timing or amount of any such capital requirements.
 We do not know whether we will be able to take any of such actions on a timely basis, on terms satisfactory to us or at all.
 If financing is not available to us on satisfactory terms, or at all, we may be unable to operate or expand our business or to successfully pursue our growth strategy, and our results of operations may suffer.
 Pursuant to the NYSE Listed Company Manual, in order to rely on the "controlled company" corporate governance exemptions, the Isely family is, or entities controlled by the Isely family are, required to retain more than 50% of the total voting power of our shares of common stock for the election of directors.
 As long as we intend to remain a "controlled company," these voting requirements will constrain our ability to issue additional shares of our common stock in the future.